JoshuaKearneyLB/Machine_Learning/README.md

 # Term Deposit Classification (Machine Learning Coursework)

 A university coursework project focused on predicting whether a client would subscribe to a term deposit based on financial and demographic factors.
-The project explores supervised and unsupervised machine learning models to compare performance and interpret feature importance.
+The project explores supervised and unsupervised machine learning models to compare performance and interpret the significance of each feature

 ## Tech Stack
 - R